-All women should wear a bra after breast augmentation.
+I always recommend women wear a bra after breast augmentation for the best results.
+But what about push-up bras?
 At first glance, you might ask yourself why you would even consider wearing a push up bra after you just had your breasts augmented.
 After all, the purpose of a breast augmentation with implants is to make your breasts larger so you don’t have to wear a push up bra for that “enhanced” look.

 The purpose of this consideration is twofold: